m2c2-project/m2c2kit/website/docs/examples/symbol-search.md

 # Symbol Search

-Symbol Search is a test of processing speed, where participants see a row of symbol pairs at the top of the screen and match them to symbol pairs at the bottom of the screen.
+Symbol Search is a speeded continuous performance test of conjunctive feature search in which respondents identify matching symbol pairs as quickly and as accurately as they can.
+(Construct: Attention, speeded performance)

 import template from '!!raw-loader!@site/src/m2c2kit-index-html-templates/example-template.html';
 export const code = `import { SymbolSearch } from "/m2c2kit/lib/m2c2kit.assessment-symbol-search.esm.min.js";